medialab/minet/docs/cli.md

 to directly pass the cookie as a string, check out the -c/--cookie flag.

-positional arguments:
+Positional Arguments:
   value_or_column_name        Single post url to process or name of the CSV
                               column containing post urls when using -i/--input.

-optional arguments:
+Optional Arguments:
-  -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which
+  -c, --cookie COOKIE         Authenticated cookie to use or browser from which
                               to extract it (supports "firefox", "chrome",
                               "chromium", "opera" and "edge").
 Defaults to
                               "firefox".
 Can also be configured in a .minetrc